 The information relating to the uncertainty of the assumptions and estimates that there is a material risk that will cause a material adjustment in the next financial year is measured by the fair value of the financial asset as measured by profit and loss at fair value.
 In the process of re-measurement of its fair value, the Group must rely on the external appraisal report.
-The evaluation in the report is easy to be affected by the operating status of the invested companies and the changes in the overall industrial boom, so that the subsequent re-measurement of the interests or losses generated by the fair value of financial assets will be adjusted.
+The evaluation in the report is easy to be affected by the operating status of the invested companies and the changes in the overall industrial boom, so that the subsequent re-measurement of the interests or losses generated by the fair value will have a large range of changes in the recognition of gains and losses, so that the value of financial assets will be adjusted.
 Please refer to note 6 (22) for the description of financial asset evaluation through profit and loss at fair value.

-6. Description of important accounting items

-(1) Cash and cash equivalents
+- 6. Description of important accounting items - (1) Cash and cash equivalents

-2019.12.31 2018.12.31
+2020.12.31 2019.12.31

-Current deposit \$ 3,618,592 2,823,962
+Current deposit \$ 7,477,843 3,618,592

-Times deposit 2,767,723 2,469,345
+Times deposit 2,465,537 2,767,723

-Cash and cash equivalents as shown in the consolidated \$ 6,386,315 5,293,307
+Cash and cash equivalents as shown in the consolidated cash 1 \$ 9,943,380 6,386,315

-cash flow statement
+flow statement